Nansen 'Mind is not Buddha.

 They'd to study books, the Confucian "canon", to become quite learned in the classics to qualify for a government job.

-In contrast Buddhist monks meditated to forget what they knew and ever learned to qualify for the same jobs!
+In contrast Buddhist monks meditated to forget what they knew and never learned but qualified for government jobs!

 This must have been an embarrassment for their Confucian competitors.